cmb69/pagemanager_xh/README.md

 The checkboxes to the left of the pages allow you to view and change their **publishing state**.
-You can configure if they refer to 'Published?' or 'Show in menu?'.
-If this setting is empty (what is the default), no checkboxes are shown.
+You can configure if they refer to 'Published?' or 'Show in menu?' (what is the default).
+If this setting is empty, no checkboxes are shown.

 **Duplicate headings** are marked by a warning icon.
 It's best to fix these right away. **Newly created pages** will be shown with a filled